EMaksy/trento-project-susecon-2024/handout/trento_installation_cheat_sheet_cloud.md

-# Manual Install Cheat Sheet on the Cloud.
+# Manual Installation Cheat Sheet on the Cloud.

 This is a handout for the Manual installation guide for [Trento](https://github.com/trento-project/docs/blob/main/guides/manual-installation.md).
-As the original guide covers diffrent options of Trento installation, this is a short and compact version of all the required commands in order to install Trento.
+As the original guide covers different options of Trento installation, this is a short and compact version of all the required commands in order to install Trento.

 ## Manual Installation Agenda